IRMaGe-3T/resstore-mri-dwi/README.md

 ## How to choose which volumes to remove

-Open the pdf file located in: `preprocessing/qc_text/quad/qc.pdf`.
+Once you've run the program completely for the subject with all the volumes, open the pdf file located in: `preprocessing/qc_text/quad/qc.pdf`.
 On the 6th page you'll see a chart indicating the number of outlier in each volume.
 A good idea is to supress the volumes having too many outliers (high peaks on top of the chart).
 You can also visualize by hand the volumes by typing in the terminal `mrview path/to/img.mif` and decide which volume to remove.
 The ones where the head is tilted and the ones featuring dark bands are good to remove.